pannkotsky/musicworks/README.md

 By default response is paginated in 20 items slices.
 Filtering, search, ordering options are also available.
 These customization capabilites via query params can be examined at http://localhost:8000/api/docs/ and by exploring DRF's HTML view.
 For example, list can be filtered by comma-separated list of iswc's like this: http://localhost:8000/api/works/?iswc__in=T9204649558,T0101974597.

 Single entity can be viewed via http://localhost:8000/api/works/T9204649558/ endpoint.

+Response time of all endpoints should not suffer too much with data volume increase.
+While performing matching and reconciliation database lookups use indexes so they should be pretty fast.
+While retrieving data pagination should prevent delays.